Slideshow and Lesson Delivery Tools

 Interactive whiteboard lets users brainstorm, organize, and collaborate

-Bottom line: This versatile, beautiful platform invites collaboration, creation, and presentation and is useful for everything from workflow tasks to creative expression.
+Bottom Line: This beautiful and collaborative platform is useful for everything from workflow tasks to creative expression.